 Congratulations to Laura McDowell of Manila, Arkansas, on her recent graduation from Ashford University!
 One of the things she loves about Ashford is that, even though she did all her coursework online from home, she still got to visit Ashford's campus in Clinton, Iowa, to receive her Master's hood, and to experience the tradition of commencement.
 She was so excited to attend the ceremonies, she drove all the way from Arkansas to Iowa for the event.
-"I am so looking forward to this," she said once she arrived on campus, "I'm impressed!
+"I am so looking forward to this," she said once she arrived on the Clinton campus, "I'm impressed!
 It's an old campus, but it has a lot of pizzazz."

 At first, after more than four years away from university, the choice to restart her studies at the graduate level was intimidating to McDowell.
 The switch from a physical classroom to an online environment seemed especially daunting at first.
 "I was so afraid of the online discussion posts," she says, "and being critiqued by my fellow students."
 What got her past that fear?
 "Total determination," she says.
 "I was just determined.
 I kept thinking about Clinton, about coming to graduation.
 I'm one of eight kids, and the first to graduate from anything.
 So this was a goal that really meant a lot to me.